 “We take the teaching authority of the Church very seriously,” says Dr. McLean.
 “We pursue a single academic curriculum in a chronological order.
 It’s done with a distinct ordination to Catholic philosophy and theology, and the study of St. Thomas Aquinas’ philosophical and theological works, in obedience to the urging of the Magisterium.”

-The program is simple: All students take required classes each year.
+The program is straightforward: All students take required classes each year.
 There are no electives and no classes that provide “vocational” training.
 No transfers are accepted, and there are no study-abroad programs to distract from the College’s focus.

-Sometimes the circumscribed curriculum causes pre-medical students to need additional coursework before attending medical school.
+The circumscribed curriculum causes pre-medical students to need additional coursework before attending medical school.
 However, any student interested in a broad educational focus can thrive.

 The rigor in mathematics and laboratory science is unusual for most liberal arts institutions, with four years required in both subjects.
 It is one reason TAC tends not to describe itself as a liberal arts college, but rather one that offers a “liberal” or “classical” education.